ahemingway8/AutoHub/README.md

 ###

-## Service microservice

-Explain your models and integration with the inventory microservice, here.

 ## Sales microservice

 The Sales microservice models are the salesperson model, customer model, sales model, and the automobileVO model.
 The automobileVO is needed to get the data of the automobiles through the sales poller.
 The sales poller is needed because the automobiles models is in the inventory microservice.
 This is important for being able to get data such as an automobile's vin and its sold status.
 This is then used to be able to identify an automobile by its vin and update the sold status of the automobile.